 How often should I clay bar my car?

 There is no set schedule that works for everyone.
-Where you live, how your car is garaged, and how often you wash it are a few factors.
+How your car is garaged, and how often you wash it are a few factors.
 The good news is that you can easily determine for yourself when you need to clay by feeling your paint after each wash.
 If it feels rough or bumpy, it is time to clay.
-As a general guideline, claying before waxing will keep your car’s paint flawless at all times.
+As a general guideline, claying before protecting will keep your car’s paint flawless at all times.

 My car is new, do I need to use a clay bar right away?